luka177/OpenHD-ImageWriter/README.md

 OpenHD ImageWriter

-The OpenHD ImageWriter is a image flashing untillity based on https://github.com/raspberrypi/rpi-imager/
+The OpenHD ImageWriter is an image flashing untillity based on https://github.com/raspberrypi/rpi-imager/

 It's goal is to ease installation of OpenHD images and to integrate initial settings, which are necessary in 2.2-evo builds.